NoahBurkholder/wiki-noah/docs/code.md

 `"Banana" is a single thing - a word - which I recognize, and it inherently represents this object over here.`

-This introduces a **language barrier** between how humans and computers think about the same representation.
-Humans will often wrongly use strings as IDs, but logically they contain way too much data for this task, and computers get stuck with a very unwieldy, bloated data type post-compilation.
+This introduces a **language barrier** between how humans and computers think about the same data type.
+Humans will often wrongly structure their code to use strings as identifying tokens, because we have a linguistic bias.
+Logically they contain way too much data for this task, and computers get stuck with a very unwieldy, bloated data type post-compilation.
 Computers would use an integer to the same end.

 <details><summary>Additionally (and I'm gonna get a little bit technical here, so click to expand):</summary><br>